darcamo/cmake-integration/README.md

     - **Important:** You must configure your project at least once before target-related features can work.

 2.  **Compile Target:**
-    - Use `cmake-integration-save-and-compile` to select a target and start compiling it.
+    - Use `cmake-integration-select-current-target` to select a target.
     - Use `cmake-integration-save-and-compile-last-target` to compile the last selected target.
+    - You can also use `cmake-integration-save-and-compile` to select a target and compile it in a single command.

 3.  **Run Target:**
     - Use `cmake-integration-run-last-target` to execute the compiled executable.